- Alligators are the primary crocodilians found in Florida.

 - American crocodiles are considered threatened in the state, with only around 2,000 individuals remaining.

 - Confirmed cases of Nile crocodiles in Florida have been reported.

-Alligators are common in Florida lakes and on some of the golf courses.
-American crocodiles, on the other hand are quite rare.
+Alligators are common in Florida lakes and on some golf courses.
+American crocodiles, on the other hand, are quite rare.
 There is an estimated 1.3-1.5 million alligators in Florida, but there are only 1,550-2,000 American crocodiles left.
 They are considered a Threatened Species by the IUCN.

 Crocodiles have a reputation for being more aggressive than alligators and while American crocodiles do not cause many problems, Nile Crocodiles are another story.
 So are there Nile Crocodiles in Florida Lakes?
 Have researchers ever confirmed Nile Crocodiles in Florida?
 Could the next invasive threat to Florida Lakes be Nile Crocodiles?
 Let’s find out!